Getting to Be a Fan Again … and Loving It - Rafu Shimpo

 The Rays feature Japanese star Yoshitomo Tsutsugo and Korean slugger Ji-man Choi.

-One broadcaster said Monday that the 2020 season would “forever have an asterisk,” a note that suggests this season was somehow less in value or weight of importance.
+One broadcaster said this week that the 2020 season would “forever have an asterisk,” a note that suggests this season was somehow less in value or weight of importance.

 I couldn’t disagree more.
 This season has turned out to be the salve we all desperately needed, casual observers and die-hard fans alike.